 - 1 (2-inch x 2-inch) gauze pad or cotton ball

-- Take the prefilled syringe out of the refrigerator 30 minutes before you give the injection so that it can reach room temperature.
+- Take the prefilled syringe out of your refrigerator 30 minutes before you give the injection so that it can reach room temperature.

 - Prepare a clean area to work where you can lay out all of your materials.
-You can work in the bathroom if it’s private and there’s enough space.
+You can work in your bathroom if it’s private and there’s enough space.

 - Don’t shake the syringe.
-Shaking it may damage the medication.
-If it has been shaken, the medication may look foamy and shouldn’t be used.
+Shaking it can damage the medication.
+If it has been shaken, the medication might look foamy and shouldn’t be used.

-- Name – Make sure that the medication name on the package or syringe label matches what your doctor prescribed for you.
+- Name – Make sure the medication name on the package or syringe label matches what your doctor prescribed for you.

-- Expiration date – Make sure that the expiration date on the syringe hasn’t passed.
+- Expiration date – Make sure the expiration date on the syringe hasn’t passed.
 If the date has passed, throw away the syringe in the sharps container.

-- Strength – Make sure that the strength of the medication is what your doctor prescribed.
+- Strength – Make sure the strength of the medication is what your doctor prescribed.
 The strength is listed on the colored dot on the package.

-- Color – Make sure that the medication in the syringe is clear and colorless.
-Don’t use it if it looks discolored or cloudy, or if it has crystals in it.
+- Color – Make sure the medication in the syringe is clear and colorless.
+Don’t use it if it looks discolored, cloudy, or has crystals in it.